-The \$ 25 billion Indian Speciality Chemicals Industry has grown from one dominated by small niche players into a multi-faceted global footprint and has been an integral part of the Indian economy even as the story has recently gained prominence.
+The Indian Speciality Chemicals Industry has been an integral part of the Indian economy even as the story has recently gained prominence.
+The \$ 25 billion Indian speciality chemicals sector has grown from one dominated by small niche players into a multi-faceted global footprint.
 Speciality chemicals comprise high value, low volume chemicals recognized for their performance enhancing end use applications.
 Being 'usage-specific', speciality chemicals touch upon every population segment, finding downstream applications in paints, coatings, plastics, home care surfactants, flavours and fragrances.
 Traditionally, a majority of the Indian market was characterised by SMEs working around low costs but without processes, quality and customer engagement capabilities at par with global peers.
-India's speciality chemical industry is highly fragmented, and growth is largely governed by domestic demand and exports in select segments.